Kyntronics

 Electro-Mechanical Actuators (EMAs) are a common choice in industrial automation, but they aren’t always the best choice for many applications.
 While they offer benefits like precise control and energy savings, they come with various limitations that can lead to reliability issues, downtime challenges, and increased maintenance costs.
 Here are five key reasons to reconsider using EMAs—and why Kyntronics Hybrid Actuators (SHA) may offer a superior solution.

-The metal-to-metal wear of ball screws / roller screws, gears, bearings and other components in EMAs require regular maintenance including lubrication and part replacements to prolong operating life.
+The metal-to-metal wear of ball screws / roller screws, gears, bearings, and other components in EMAs requires regular maintenance, including lubrication and part replacements, to prolong operating life.
 Over time, this adds to operational costs and increases downtime risk.
 SHA’s sealed integral cylinder design eliminates most wear-prone components, reducing maintenance and improving reliability.

-EMAs generally rely on the motor encoder to calculate position of the actuator screw.
-This approach leads to error due to the number of components located between the motor encoder and screw output itself.
+EMAs generally rely on the motor encoder to calculate the position of the actuator screw.
+This approach leads to error due to the number of components located between the motor encoder and the screw output itself.
 In addition, as the actuator components wear, error is further introduced into the system.
-Force measurement in EMAs often rely on motor current as a proxy for applied force.
+Force measurement in EMAs often relies on motor current as a proxy for applied force.

 While Electro-Mechanical Actuators may work well in light-duty applications, their limitations become apparent in high-performance industrial settings.
 Kyntronics Hybrid SHA technology is purpose-built to overcome these challenges, offering unmatched durability, precision, and reliability.